Nursing Home Abuse in Georgia

 If your loved one have been victim to nursing home abuse, an experienced nursing home abuse attorney is imperative in order to seek the maximum financial compensation that you deserve.
-Our experienced Georgia nursing home abuse attorneys at McIver Brown law firm have helped numerous victims win the justice they’re entitled to.
-Give us a call today for a free consultation.
+Nursing home abuse attorneys have helped numerous victims win the justice they’re entitled to.
+Call today for a free consultation.

 Georgia Nursing Home Faces Multiple Abuse Charges

 In an attempt to find all nursing homes in Atlanta that are failing their residents, the Atlanta Journal and Constitution (AJC) found a nursing home with many instances of nursing home abuse that has slipped through the system for several years.